MauriceElliott/MAGIos/docs/framebuffer_plan.md

-# MAGIos Framebuffer & Double Buffering Implementation Plan
+# MAGIos Framebuffer & Text Rendering Implementation Plan

 ## Objective

-Implement a framebuffer and double buffering system in MAGIos to eliminate screen flicker and tearing, providing smooth graphical output in QEMU.
+Implement a framebuffer and double buffering system in MAGIos to eliminate screen flicker and tearing, providing smooth text rendering output in QEMU.
+The initial goal is to render text only, not shapes or graphical primitives.

 ---